 Apparently, sargassum seaweed can also be a bio fuel source.
-For years, the seaweed passed by once a year, yet as of 2015 it started arriving in droves and two years after its exodus, the shrub-like swimmer returns in short stints though in 2021, it stayed for months longer than usual.
+For years, the seaweed passed by once a year, but as of 2015 it started arriving in droves and two years after its exodus, the shrub-like swimmer returns in short stints though in 2021, it stayed for months longer than usual.